sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 <SourcegraphSearch query="createAsyncThunk" patternType="literal"/>

 This query returns many results about the usage of the `createAsyncThunk`’s API, but a good number of these are markdown files.
-Let’s exclude markdown files from showing up in these results with a query that removes the `.md` and `.mdx` extensions.
+Let’s exclude markdown files from showing up in these results with a query that removes files with the `.md` and `.mdx` extensions.

 <SourcegraphSearch query="createAsyncThunk -file:\.md|.mdx$" patternType="literal"/>

-The `file` keyword specifies files ending `.md` or `.mdx` and the  `-file` syntax excludes them from the search results.
+The `file` keyword specifies files ending in `.md` or `.mdx` and the  `-file` syntax excludes them from the search results.
 Now, you’ll receive results that are primarily TypeScript and JavaScript code files.

 From here, you can use Sourcegraph to find out how `createSlice`, `createApi` and other Redux APIs are used in React apps.